-If you’ve had the problem continuously for some time, and especially if it is not affecting neighbours using their own aerials, it is likely to be a reception problem and this website is here to help.
+If the problem has been continuous for some time, and especially if it is not affecting neighbours using their own aerials, it is likely to be a reception problem and this website is here to help.

-If the problem occurs intermittently but reception is otherwise good, and it affects your neighbours’ reception at the same time in the same way, it’s more likely to be interference.
+If the problem occurs intermittently but reception is otherwise good, and it affects your neighbours’ reception at the same time in the same way, it is more likely to be interference.

 Can't find what you need?
 Search here

 Check if your local BBC transmitter is working by entering your post code and platform details in the boxes below and click SUBMIT.
 The results will be displayed via the BBC managed RTIS website.